Samuel-2626/django-lang/article.md

 Run the development server again, and navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser.
 You will be redirected to the requested URL, with the appropriate language prefix.
 Take a look at the URL in your browser; it should now look like [http://127.0.0.1:8000/en/](http://127.0.0.1:8000/en/).

-> Change the requested URL from `en` to `fr` or to `es` and see as the heading changes.
+> Change the requested URL from `en` to `fr` or to `es` and see as the heading and title changes.

 ## Translating Models with django-parler

 Django's internationalization framework doesn't support translating models out-of-the-box, so we'll use a third-party library called [django-parler](https://github.com/django-parler/django-parler).
-There are a plethora number of [plugins](https://djangopackages.org/grids/g/model-translation/) that performs this function; however, this is one of more popular ones.
+There are a plethora number of [plugins](https://djangopackages.org/grids/g/model-translation/) that performs this function; however, this is one of the more popular ones.

 **How does it work?**